zbm-dev/zfsbootmenu/contrib/docker/README.md

 - `90zfsbootmenu`, the Dracut module encapsulating ZFSBootMenu functionality;
 - `bin/generate-zbm`, the executable script that creates ZFSBootMenu images;
-- `contrib/docker`, providing either `config.yaml` or `config.yaml.default`.

-If the build script finds the volume mounted at `/zbm` empty, it will install the `git` package and clone the master branch of the upstream ZFSBootMenu repository.
+If the build script finds the volume mounted at `/zbm` empty, it will fetch an archive of the official ZFSBootMenu repository on github.com.
 This makes the image capable of producing default images without needing a local clone of the repository.
-To build anything but the head commit of the upstream master branch, clone the repository, checkout an aribtrary commit or make local changes, and mount that repository at `/zbm`.

-## Contents of `contrib/docker`

-The build script expects to find a valid ZFSBootMenu configuration file at `/zbm/contrib/docker/config.yaml` within the container.
-If this file does not exist, the file `/zbm/contrib/docker/config.yaml.default` will be copied to the expected location.
-At least one of these files must exist or the build script will fail.
-The default configuration will store images in the directory `contrib/docker/build`, which will be created by `generate-zbm` if it does not already exist.

-Builder containers do not have access to local files `/etc/zfs/zpool.cache` or `/etc/hostid`.
-If one or both of these components are desired in the output image (for example, to ensure consistency with the build host), copy the desired files to `contrib/docker/zpool.cache` or `contrib/docker/hostid`, respectively.
-If the build script finds these files, it will copy them into the container where the ZFSBootMenu Dracut module expects to find them.
-If one of these files is missing, any corresponding file already installed in the container will be *removed*.
+The specific commit, tag or branch to fetch can be specified at container run time.

+## Command-Line Arguments and Environment Variables

+The build script accepts several command-line arguments or environment variables that override its default behavior.
+Run the container with the `-h` command-line argument to see a summary of build options and their default options.
+The options are:

+- `$BUILDROOT` specifies a default root for image builds.
+The build root is expected to hold a default default configuration file and output directory, as well as optional hostid and pool cache files.
+If an output directory, specific configuration and (when appropriate) hostid or pool cache are specified, then `$BUILDROOT` is not relevant.

+  The environment variable or default can be overridden with the `-b` option.

+- `$ZBMCONF` specifies the in-container path to a specific configuration file.
+  The build script will override any `ImageDir` paths and remove any `Global.BootMountPoint` option but otherwise uses the configuration as-is.A

+  The environment variable or default can be overridded with the `-c` option.

+- `$ZBMOUTPUT` specifies the in-container path to an output directory.
+As noted above, the build script overrides any `ImageDir` path in a configuration, pointing it instead to a temporary output directory.
+After the script successfully runs `generate-zbm`, it will copy any artifacts from the temporary build directory to `$ZBMOUTPUT`.

+  The environment variable or default can be overridded with the `-o` option.

+- `$HOSTID` specifies the in-container path to a hostid file.
+If this file is specified, it will be copied to `/etc/hostid` inside the container for inclusion in ZFSBootMenu images.
+If not, any `/etc/hostid` in the container will be removed.
+(Note: unless the `zfsbootmenu` dracut module is configured with `release_mode=1`, the module may still create an `/etc/hostid` with potentially arbitrary contents in output images.

+  The environment variable or default can be overridded with the `-H` option.

+- `$POOLCACHE` specifies the in-container path to a ZFS pool cache file.
+If this file is specified, it will be copied to `/etc/zfs/zpool.cache` inside the container for inclusion in ZFSBootMenu images.
+If not, any `/etc/zfs/zpool.cache` in the container will be removed.

+  The environment variable or default can be overridded with the `-C` option.

+- `$ZBMTAG` specifies any "commit-ish" label recognized by `git` as a pointer to a specific git commit.
+This can be a branch name (to grab the head of that branch), tag or commit hash.
+If `/zbm` in the container is not pre-populated, the container will fetch and unpack the named tag.
+By default, the value of `$ZBMTAG` will be taken from the contents of `/etc/zbm-commit-hash` if the container was built with the `ZBM_COMMIT_HASH` build argument; otherwise, the default is `master`.
+The tag is ignored if `/zbm` in the container is not empty.

+  The environment variable or default can be overridded with the `-t` option.

+An additional command-line argument, `-e`, allows the ZFSBootMenu configuration to be modified with `yq-go eval` statements at container run time.
+Do not use this unless you review the build script and understand, without documentation, what will happen!

 ## Build Examples